jaredpar/jaredpar.github.io/_drafts/rethinking-enumerable.md

 title: Rethinking IEnumerable<T>
 ---

+The `foreach / IEnumerable<T>` pattern in C# is very succesful.
+But when switching between C++ and C# I'm often frustrated by the inefficiencs and quirks of `IEnumerable<T>`:

+1. Accessing a single value requires 2 interface invocations: MoveNext and Current.
+Why isn't this just combined into a single TryGet call?
+2. It forces the allocation of a `IEnumerable<T>` even when the enumerator could be implemented as a `struct`.
+Allocations in .Net are cheap but not free and it's frustrating to have on on such a core path.
+3. Many collections, like `List<T>`, implement pattern based enumeration to avoid the inefficiencies of #1 and #2 [^1].
+This is yet another code path to test and maintain.
+4. The legacy of pre-generics .Net forces type safe collections to still implement the non-generic `IEnumerable`, `IEnumerator` and `IDisposable`

 One item which continually comes up when working on making C# more efficient is `IEnumerable<T>`.

-It includes several inefficiencies

-1. It forces an allocation whenever an `IEnumerable<T>` is enumerated even if the enumerator could be implemented as a `struct`
-2. Collection definitions need to define a second type to implement `IEnumerator<T>`
-3. Efficient collections have to implement the pattern based version of enumeration to avoid the allocation in common paths.

 Lately I've been playing around with the following design: